monodera/covid19plot/README.md

    └── index.html (Output file from the script)

 ```

-The `COVID-19` folder is a cloned repository of [the JHT CSSE database](https://github.com/CSSEGISandData/COVID-19) for international data and US state data.
+The `COVID-19` folder is a cloned repository of [the JHU CSSE database](https://github.com/CSSEGISandData/COVID-19) for international data and US state data.

+The `csv` directory under this repository (`covid19plot) contains CSV files for counties in State of Hawaii with the identical format to those of the JHU CSSE database.

 After the script is executed it writes `index.html` under `gist` folder.